 A picture they say can speak a thousand words.
 In the online world, a good picture can be the difference between making a sale and losing a potential fan.

 One of the biggest issues that web designers are always clamoring about is the lack of compelling photography that they can put to good use when creating a site.
 The Internet is a treasure trove of information for sure, but it would be a sin to forget that it is a visual medium as well.
 Good content will always sell, no doubt.
 But good content that is also easy on the eye will sell even better.

-Photography is therefore the most underrated aspects of good web design.
+Photography is, therefore, the most underrated aspects of good web design.
 When you have pictures that have been taken for a purpose, you can support it with great copywriting and ensure that it brings visitors to your doorstep.
-It is not enough that only the text on your site be good; for many customers it is the entire experience that matters and good visuals can enhance that feeling manifolds.
+It is not enough that only the text on your site is good; for many customers, it is the entire experience that matters and good visuals can enhance that feeling manifolds.

 A good question to ask at this point would be “Why product photography?”
 If we’re talking great visuals, then surely the score of pictures available in online libraries are enough to design one measly website.
 Why should you spend more on getting an expert to click pictures when the same can be had from stock pictures or other free sources?
 The answer is pretty simple and not earth-shattering at all.
 Real product pictures serve two main purposes that make the task of a web designer much easier.
 The first is that it helps designers create a site without compromising on quality, and the second is that helps in forging a feeling of trust in your customers.